 The average daytime temperature is 28° Celsius and the average night time temperature is 22° Celsius, usually pleasant with some light winds.
 The sea surface temperature is relatively unchanged at 28° Celsius.
 Bali has only two seasons – a dry season and a wet season.
-The dry season runs from May to November for 7 months.
-The wet season is characterized by short, heavy burst of rainfall (Monsoon) from December to April for 5 months.
+The dry season runs from April to November for 8 months.
+The wet season is characterized by short, heavy burst of rainfall (Monsoon) from December to March for 4 months.
+Most of the rain fall at night.

 THE BALINESE CULTURAL: